-- Stir together the condensed soup, yogurt, optional ingredients (if using).
+- Stir together the condensed soup, yogurt, and optional ingredients if using.

-- In a separate bowl, stir together the crushed crackers, melted butter, and chicken broth (from cooked chicken).
+- In a separate bowl, stir together the crushed crackers, melted butter and chicken broth.

 - Sprinkle over the chicken and sauce.

-- Bake for 30 minutes in the preheated oven, until the topping is browned and the sauce is bubbling.
+- Bake for 30 minutes in the preheated oven, until topping is lightly toasted and sauce is bubbling.

 Kim of Mo’Betta – I have been married for 13 years and have 3 children, ages 11, 9, and 4.
 I started blogging as a way to journal my adventures in the kitchen as I learned to move away from the microwave and boxed meals to cooking ‘from scratch’.
 Most of my recipes are tailored to meet the needs of my food allergic son (nuts & eggs), diabetic husband, or my waistline!